chattcp/docs/src/decode-application-layer-protocols.md

 ![Decode as websocket](/images/decode-application-layer-protocols/chat-payload-webscoket.png)

-Additionally, it can decode the Payload of all round-trip packets of the entire connection using the corresponding application layer protocol.
-ChatTCP resolves issues of packet sticking and fragmentation, similar to the Flow stream feature in Wireshark.
+Certainly, it is also supported to decode the Payload of all incoming and outgoing packets within the entire connection using the corresponding application layer protocol.
+ChatTCP will handle issues related to packet sticking and fragmentation.
+This corresponds to the Flow stream functionality in Wireshark.

 ![Flow stream](/images/decode-application-layer-protocols/flow-stream-decode-app-layer-protocol.png)